Currency

 -

-In healthy volunteers, a daily dose of 5–10 g of dried Shiitake for 4 weeks raised salivary immunoglobulin A levels and reduced inflammatory markers (pilot clinical study, n ≈ 50).
+In healthy volunteers, a daily portion of 5–10 g of dried mushroom for 4 weeks increased salivary immunoglobulin A and reduced inflammatory markers (pilot clinical study, n ≈ 50).

 -